Intermountain West 2026 Ozone Exchange

-The North Front Range Metropolitan Planning Organization (NFRMPO) is jointly hosting a 2-day conference with Pikes Peak Area Council of Governments (PPACG) on ozone science and attainment challenges specific to the Intermountain West states.
+The North Front Range Metropolitan Planning Organization (NFRMPO) is jointly hosting a 3 day conference with Pikes Peak Area Council of Governments (PPACG) on ozone science and attainment challenges specific to the Intermountain West states.
+Planning is currently underway – please check in here for updates and fill out our interest form at the bottom of the page to stay updated!

 Why do we need this exchange?